O Valiant Hearts

 I think there was no family in England that was left unscarred by that first war.
 Certainly there was no place so small it did not take losses.
 My father, who was large and fearless, was a repo man for a furniture store in the small English country town where we lived, and one of his secondary responsibilities was the checking of references.
 People who wanted to buy furniture on the instalment plan had to give references, usually of local tradespeople near their homes.
 Dad used to drive round the little country villages of our district, checking these references.
 Sometimes he would take me with him, and I got to know all those villages — tiny places, most of them, registered in the Domesday Book of nine hundred years before, with unfathomable Saxon or Norman-French names: Nobottle, Shutlanger, Bugbrooke, Yardley Gobion, Stony Stratford, Easton Maudit, Hanging Houghton, Grafton Regis, Castle Ashby.
 Every one of them, even the tiniest and most inconsequential, had its own little war memorial on the village green, with a list of names under the heading "1914-18," and sometimes, tacked on as an afterthought, one or two more names under "1939-45."*

 The secondary school I went to — that is, under the English system, from age 11 to 18 — had a cadet force with all three major services represented.
 On Remembrance Day we held a full-dress ceremony in front of the school's own honor roll, with us cadets all in uniform and the entire school — about a thousand boys and fifty masters, many of them veterans — standing at attention in the main hall.
 The bugler played "Last Post" (which you call "Taps"), and we all sang John Stanhope Arkwright's hymn "O Valiant Hearts."
 I can't resist giving the full words of that hymn here.
 Even just read off the page, it is exceptionally beautiful, though to get the full force of the thing, you need to hear it sung as we sang it, to the tune by Gustav Holst.
-(If your computer can pick up a MIDI file, you can play a tinny version of Holst's tune direct from the Web.)
+(You can play a version of Holst's tune direct from the Web.)

 O valiant hearts who to your glory came